 By the second half of the episode, the story of Franz seems to figure out where it truly wants to go, and what the character itself also wants to go.
 Although at the expense of others, Franz struggles with very real and human things, beyond simply who he is as an artist or who he is as a person, but how his art and his decisions define him, and what it is doing to his well being.

-By the end of this episode much of how I felt turned into something else, I saw what the episode was presenting me as a complex character, as thoughts I did not like, but also wasn’t necessarily supposed to like.
-Just as Franz’s realizes, people and the world that we live in has layers, layers we may find simple as first glance, but never truly are.
-I appreciated that Anthology game me a character that I did not hold simple feelings for due to the fact that characters should not be simple, they should have layers, and this story does.
+By the end of this episode much of how I felt turned into something else, I saw what the episode was presenting me as a complex character, a character I originally did not like, as a character that wasn’t created to be merely liked.
+Just as Franz realises, people and the world that we live in has layers, layers we may find simple at first glance, but never truly are.
+I appreciated that Anthology gave me a character that I did not hold simple feelings for due to the fact that characters should not be simple, they should have layers, and this story does.

 8/10 – Anthology was a great episode.
 It has complexity and is very well aware of that.
 The music is lovely, the world and the options it offers were expended.
 Yet, Anthology made the mistake of placing women in the background, defining them almost as background objects, shallow beings, or guides needed to perfect your art – rather than human beings just as complex as the men of the game.
 This was, I believe, a mistake, and I am curious to play episode 3.